PGAitor/dnd5-encounters/README.md

 Fan made open source D&amp;D encounter creator.

 ## Contents
-Monster filter to select the ones you need at any time.
+v 0.1 - Monster filter to select the ones you need at any time.